-The Stoep Cafe Guesthouse is just 10kms from the Kruger National Park’s Crocodile Bridge gate, 60kms from the Swaziland border and 10kms from the Mozambique Lebombo border post, making this guest house an ideal stop-over or base from which to explore the Kruger Park.
+The Stoep Cafe Guesthouse is just 10kms from the Kruger National Park’s Crocodile Bridge gate, 60kms from the Swaziland border and 10kms from the Mozambique Lebombo border post.

 Enjoy an old world atmosphere of one of the oldest railway houses in Komatipoort.

 There is a lovely gift shop in the main house, a large communal area next to the swimming pool, with braai, table and seating area under thatch and there's space for cars, trailers or boats in a secure parking area.

 The guesthouse does have a fully licensed restaurant that is open from Monday-Saturday, 6am-9pm and Sundays from 8am-2pm.
 The restaurant is under new management and has excellent food and service.

 You can, however, self-cater in the fully equipped kitchen in each room or braai (BBQ) near the pool area.